Zipstack/unstract/backend/migrating/v2/README.md

 ## Notes

-- Ensure you have backups of your data before running migration commands.
+- Ensure you have backed up your data before attempting any migration.
 - Verify your database configuration and environment variables are correctly set.
 - Review the migration logs for any issues or errors during the migration process.